-Non-point source inputs such as those that might emanate from stormwater outfalls are located within some ocean waters of A0NorthCent, and certain brooks and rivers that feed into these waters receive such inputs.
-Prohibited waters blanket the entire coastline of this shellfish growing area and as such, surround the stormwater outfalls and mouths of the brooks and rivers that provide non-point inputs.
-No ongoing, debilitating impact from these sources has been noted for A0NorthCent.
+Non-point source inputs such as those that might emanate from stormwater outfalls are located within some ocean waters of A0NorthCent, and certain brooks and rivers that feed into these waters also receive such inputs.
+Prohibited waters blanket the entire coastline of this shellfish growing area and as such surround the stormwater outfalls and mouths of the brooks and rivers that provide non-point inputs.
+No ongoing, debilitating impact from these indirect sources has been noted for A0NorthCent.
 Stormwater inputs from the outfalls, brooks, and rivers noted above have generally been diluted before they meet and mix with ocean waters, and further dilution takes place as they mix with the Atlantic.
-As such, inputs from indirect sources appear to have limited effect on this growing area and its Approved waters.
+As such, inputs from indirect sources and effluents from treatment facilities (direct sources) appear to have little effect on this growing area and its Approved waters.
+With this and the presence of generally acceptable data from the monitoring and analysis presented in this report, the classifications designated for A0NorthCent will continue to be supported in this Sanitary Survey.